corda/corda/docs/source/hello-world-running.rst

 Go to the terminal window displaying the CRaSH shell of PartyA.
 Typing ``help`` will display a list of the available commands.

+.. note:: Local terminal shell is available only in a development mode.
+In production environment SSH server can be enabled.
+    More about SSH and how to connect can be found on :doc:`Shell` page.

 We want to create an IOU of 100 with PartyB.
 We start the ``IOUFlow`` by typing: